 MA students will take one written exam that consists of at least two questions.
-A total of four hours will be allotted for the exams-two hours for each question(s).
+A total of four hours will be allotted for the exams-two hours for each question.
 Students are allowed to take the exam in one sitting; they can also break the exam into two parts and write on one question per day, over two consecutive days.
-The first question is more historiographical in nature, covering the changing scholarship in the student's main field.
+The first question is often more historiographical in nature, covering the changing scholarship in the student's main field.
 The second question may be issued by the student's committee chair or a committee member, as determined by discussion with the committee chair.
 For the second question, some faculty members write one broad, synthetic question.
 Others give several, shorter questions.
 Some may give students a choice of several questions.
 Again, it is up to the committee and the student to clarify these issues.
 Students must be registered for three credits the semester that they would like to take their exams.

 Students develop a reading list in conjunction with their committees and are also encouraged to ask their committees if there are particular themes, issues, or topics on which they would like the student to focus.
+Students may incorporate readings from graduate seminars into their reading lists.
 The final reading list is determined by the committee chair.